textkernel/tx-dotnet/examples/Parsing/Basic Parsing.md

         ParseResumeResponse response = await client.ParseResume(request);
         //if we get here, it was 200-OK and all operations succeeded

-        //now we can use the response from Sovren to output some of the data from the resume PrintBasicResumeInfo(response);
+        //now we can use the response to output some of the data from the resume PrintBasicResumeInfo(response);
     }
-    catch (SovrenException e)
+    catch (TxException e)
     {
-        //the document could not be parsed, always try/catch for SovrenExceptions when using SovrenClient Console.WriteLine($"Error: {e.SovrenErrorCode}, Message: {e.Message}");
+        //the document could not be parsed, always try/catch for TxExceptions when using TxClient Console.WriteLine($"Error: {e.TxErrorCode}, Message: {e.Message}");
     }

     Console.ReadKey();